 When your tenant wants to break the lease and move out of your rental unit early, you’ll need to take the necessary steps to mitigate your own financial losses and those of your tenants, while abiding by the Residential Tenancy Act.

-Here’s our best advice as your Kelowna property management experts.
+If your renter has decided to end tenancy, here’s our best advice as your Kelowna property management experts.

 Communicate With Your Tenants